shatakshi-1404/The-Secure-Scalable-Transaction-Simulator/README.md

 Project Idea 1: The Secure & Scalable Transaction Simulator This project directly mirrors the core of Visa's business: processing financial transactions securely and reliably.

-Why it gets selected:

 Core Tech Alignment: Hits the #1 requirement: C++ and Object-Oriented Design.

 Domain Relevance: Demonstrates understanding of transaction processing, concurrency, and data integrity—all critical for VisaNet.

 Sophistication Signal: Working with multi-threading and network sockets shows you can handle complex, performance-critical systems.

-How to Build It:

 Core Components (OOD):